The IOI 2020 Host Scientific Committee (HSC) is pleased to invite the IOI community to participate in the design of the IOI 2020 competition tasks.

 We are also particularly interested in tasks that go beyond the typical format in which a program collects input, performs some computation, and returns output.
 Examples include “reactive” and “output only” tasks which have been used occasionally in previous IOIs.
 Tasks with some measure of solution effectiveness other than CPU time consumption are encouraged.

-A syllabus listing what material is generally considered acceptable for IOI tasks can be found at http://people.ksp.sk/~misof/ioi-syllabus/.
+A syllabus listing the material generally considered acceptable for IOI tasks can be found at http://people.ksp.sk/~misof/ioi-syllabus/.
 The syllabus is not meant to be restrictive, but to serve as a guideline for task preparation.

 To ensure a fair and interesting competition for all, tasks should satisfy the following conditions: